volodymyrhudyma/blog/content/blog/cant-read-environment-variable-in-react.md

 ## Gotcha #1

-The first mistake we have made is not reloading our app after defining an Environment Variable.
+The first mistake we made is not reloading our app after defining an Environment Variable.

-Remember, that Environment Variables are embedded during the build time.
+Remember that Environment Variables are embedded during build time.

-Every change in the **.env** file requires reloading of an application.
+Any change in the **.env** file requires an application to be reloaded.

-Let's reload and try again:
+Let's do this and try again:

 ![Undefined Once Again](/img/screenshot-2021-03-25-at-19.45.26.png "Undefined Once Again")